OpenDataLand/maplibre-gl-svg-sprite/README.ai.md

 - Avoid non-ASCII characters unless required.
 - Debug logging is guarded by `options.debug`.
 - Prefer `canvasLikeToBlob` when serializing canvases (worker-safe).
+- Animated SVG helper attaches an offscreen DOM node and can be CPU/GPU intensive; encourage limited use (single markers, short animations).

 ## Notes for Tooling
 - The project is ESM-only (`"type": "module"`).